 ♥ Get a photo at Palais-Royal.
 Sometimes, being a solo traveller is not fun.
 Like when you want to get a photo on the fun striped columns in the Palais-Royal courtyard.
 Nonetheless, I think a quick visit to Palais-Royal when in the area (it’s close to the Louvre) is necessary.

 ♥ Go on a cruise.
 This was one of the best things I did in Paris.
-I got a discounted ticket for a one-hour cruise with Bateaux Parisiens through my hostel.
+Through my hostel, I got a discounted ticket for a one-hour cruise with Bateaux Parisiens.
 I did the 4:30 cruise in fall, which was perfect timing.
 I got to see so many of the city’s most beautiful buildings glowing in golden hour.
 The Eiffel Tower also lit up as we were disembarking.

 ♥ Visit Le Marais.
 I started another Parisian morning in Le Marais neighbourhood at Place des Vosges, which is a beautiful square.